• Skip to primary navigation

 • Fry only one ice cream ball at a time.

-• Drain on absorbent paper towels.
+• Drain immediately on absorbent paper towels.
+Then transfer to a plate or freeze for later.

-How to Coat the Ice Cream
+How to Make Fried Ice Cream

-cornflakes, coconut, and cinnamon in a bowl3
+cornflakes, coconut, and cinnamon in a bowl

 1. Divide the vanilla ice cream into 6 scoops.
 Place the scoops onto a wax paper-lined baking sheet.
 Place in the freezer for at least an hour.